dougeby/IntuneDocs/intune/app-protection-policy.md

 The Intune APP SDK uses some advanced modern authentication capabilities from the Azure Active Directory Authentication Libraries (ADAL) for both the 1st party and the 3rd party versions of the SDK.
 As such, Microsoft Authentication Library (MSAL) does not work well with many of our core scenarios such as authentication into the Intune App Protection service and conditional launch.
 Given that the overall guidance from Microsoft's Identity team is to switch to MSAL for all of the Microsoft Office apps, the Intune SDK will eventually need to support it, but there are no plans today.

+## End user requirements to use app protection policies

-### Requirements to use app protection policies on an Intune-managed app:
+The following list provides the end user requirements to use app protection policies on an Intune-managed app:

 - The end user must have an Azure Active Directory (AAD) account.
 See [Add users and give administrative permission to Intune](/intune/users-permissions-add) to learn how to create Intune users in Azure Active Directory.